This post is also available in: Español (Spanish)

 From Colombia, this startup proudly represents the city of Bogotá.
 Founded in 2015, the famous marketplace application connects users with drivers able to deliver almost anything.
 I actually believe they do deliver anything.
 The startup’s latest funding round was a US$200 million Series D led by DST Global with

 Since beginning in 2010 in São Paulo, this Brazilian startup has become the largest data center in Latin America.
 Currently, it has 17 data centers around the world.
 Ascenty raised an undisclosed amount of money during its last investment round in June 2017.
 Nevertheless, we know that their current majority stockholders

 Stone Pagamentos sprang its payment processing services with debit and credit cards in 2012.
-Following its IPO worth US$1.1 billion, the Brazilian startup has managed to earn
+Following its IPO worth US$1.1 billion, the Brazilian startup managed to earn an

 This Brazilian startup went public at the end of September 2018, raising over US$220 million.
 The platform offers basic education programs for learning and development.
 Arco Educação’s technology and services are also available to more than 425 million students and it’s present in approximately 1,300 private Brazilian schools.